PAIDiPaidThis.com

 How to pay less

-• Ask which boosters are included and which are extra, since add-on serums are where the price climbs.
+• Ask which boosters are included and which are extra, since add-on serums are where the price climbs fastest.

-• Compare a single session against a course or subscription, and only commit if you genuinely want it monthly.
+• Compare a single session against a course or subscription, and only commit to a run of sessions if you genuinely want it monthly.

-• Weigh a HydraFacial against a good clinic facial or a HydraFacial-style treatment, as the brand carries a premium.
+• Weigh a HydraFacial against a good clinic facial or a HydraFacial-style treatment, since a chunk of the price is the brand rather than the result.

-• Decline same-day booster upgrades pushed in the chair unless you planned them.
+• Decline same-day booster upgrades pushed in the treatment chair unless you planned them before you walked in.

-• Book it on its own merits rather than as an add-on after another treatment, where it is easy to say yes without thinking.
+• Book it on its own merits rather than as an add-on tacked onto another treatment, where it is easy to say yes without doing the maths.

 Common questions